 - Loan payments are not considered 401(k) contributions

 - Some employers will not allow you to make additional 401(k) contributions while you are repaying a loan

 - Repaying a 401(k) loan does not increase your credit score

 - The interest portion of the repayment is taxed

 - Lost retirement savings

-Most people don’t have pensions anymore, so many will rely on the money saved in the 401k to get them by in retirement.
+Most people don’t have pensions anymore, so many will rely on the money saved in their 401(k)to get them by in retirement.